marcusGH/massively-parallel-apsp/research-and-planning/timetable.md

 * Go through all of code so far, execute refactor TODOs and refactor complete Worker -> Algorithm, and write some more **class documentation**
 * Write new implementation progress list, and the next items to add are: Add timing wrapper for Algorithm and Manager, Add SSSP Dijkstra (that finds all paths) and can be used for testing

+Documentation/refactoring cleanup:
+- [ ] Do more clean-up on APSPSolver and graphReader and matrixMultiplication.
+Mostlyu done in memoryModel, util and work.

+Implemention TODOs:
+* Write CountingMemoryController adapter, and new constructor taking a MemoryController
+* Fix up Worker adapter by creating new constructor instead of all the getters
+* Investigate if possible to nicely move all timing functionality to a different package
+* Refactor memoryTopology passing out of memorycontroller base class
+* Write a _test for correctness_ on timing manager which works the same as the FoxOtto test (just copy the expected matrices and check if they're reproduced after running algo twice using the same manger).

 Implementation progress:
 - [o] memoryModel
   - [X] Written all methods